-DESCRIPTION OF PRESCHOOL READING CORPS INTERVENTIONIST
+DESCRIPTION OF PREK READING CORPS INTERVENTIONIST

-The chart below describes the Reading Corps positions.
+The chart below describes the PreK Reading Corps positions.
 You will need to indicate your request of full-time (FT) on the Site Application.

 PreK Reading Corps Interventionist Who is this person?
 Someone recruited from the community - a recent college graduate, a parent, a retiree, etc. What does the Interventionist do at the site?
-The Interventionist collaborates with the classroom teaching staff to incorporate specific Reading Corps strategies into the daily routine.
+The Interventionist collaborates with the classroom teaching staff to incorporate specific PreK Reading Corps strategies into the daily routine.
+Can the Interventionist serve virtually or in a hybrid situation?
+Yes!
+Interventionist(s) can serve in a variety of ways to meet site expectations.
 Are there other things the Interventionist is expected to do?
-The Interventionist is required to attend ongoing Reading Corps training as frequently as once a month.
-Training may occur on Saturday in some locations.
-New and returning Internal Coaches are required to attend two, full-day trainings.
+The Interventionist is required to attend ongoing PreK Reading Corps training as frequently as once a month.
 What is the time commitment?
-Full-Time (FT) Interventionists serves 37 hours/week; August 24, 2020 - May 22, 2021, at the site for the school year What are the financial benefits?
-Bi-weekly, competitive living allowance Segal AmeriCorps Education Award up to \$4,266 to pay for college tuition or student loans Student loan forbearance on federal loans Health insurance and child care assistance (FT) What are the non- financial benefits? -Serve students every day through one-on-one, research-based tutoring. -Gain resume-building professional experience -Serve during the school day-keep evenings free for family time, another job or classes -Earn hours toward Child Development Associate (CDA) credential; optional for full credential How do they get involved?
-Start the process by completing a Reading Corps application online at: (forthcoming in March/April and will be sent to sites)
+Full-Time (FT) Interventionists serves 37.5 hours/week MEC will be offering three program start dates for 2021-22 program year: • The week of August 30 th • The week of September 13 th • The week of November 8 th You may select the start date that best meets your site needs when you complete the site What are the financial benefits? application. - Bi-weekly, competitive living allowance - Segal AmeriCorps Education Award up to \$4,441.50 to pay for college tuition or student loans - Student loan forbearance on federal loans - Health insurance and child care assistance (FT) What are the non- financial benefits? -Serve students every day through one-on-one, research-based tutoringGain resume-building professional experience -Serve during the school day-keep evenings free for family time, another job or classes -Earn hours toward Child Development Associate (CDA) credential; optional for full credential How do they get involved?
+Start the process by completing a PreK Reading Corps application online at: (forthcoming)